rafacasella/rafacasella/README.md

 Currently deepening my expertise in Advanced Data Science, focusing on time series forecasting and predictive modeling with neural networks (LSTM).

 **Recent impact:**
-✅ Automated 15h/week of manual reporting → Python + Power BI
+✅ Automated 15h/week of manual reporting (KPI) → Python + SQL
-✅ Built predictive model that reduced customer churn by 18%
+✅ Built predictive model that reduced customer churn by 39%
-✅ Optimized SQL queries from 45s to 2s (20x faster)
+✅ Automated pipeline for real-time geopolitical and economic monitoring
 ---

 ## 💡 How I Work